urstrulyrahulb/Power-BI-Projects/README.md

-"The repositories are linked to our various projects that provide support for Power BI projects."e repositories are related to our different projects which support Power BI projects
+"The repositories are linked to my various projects that provide support for Power BI projects." repositories are related to our different projects that support Power BI projects